SAP-samples/teched2022-DA160/exercises/ex13/README.md

 34. In the File menu select the option to save your story.
 35. Select the User folder that matches your assigned user number.
-36. Enter a Name and Description.
+36. Enter a Name and Description like ***Geographic Revenue Distribution***.
 37. Click OK.

 ## Summary

-You've now ...FILL IN
+You've now created your second story based on the live connection to your data models in SAP Data Warehouse Cloud.

 Continue to - [Best Salesperson (requires Exercise 11 to be completed) ](../ex14/README.md)